 - Compared to Theravada, Nirvana is not the end goal because there is attainment beyond it (Buddhahood).
-A Bodhisattva eventually becomes a Buddha and exists in “nonabiding nirvana” where they are completely free of Samsara, but stays in this less restrictive Nirvana in order to continue their goal of actively helping all sentient beings.
+A Bodhisattva eventually becomes a Buddha and exists in “nonabiding nirvana” where they are completely free of Samsara but stays in this less restrictive Nirvana to continue their goal of actively helping all sentient beings.
 Note: This type of Buddha is different than a “Full” Buddha (Samma-sam-buddha), such as Shakyamuni Buddha.
-A Samma-sam-buddha provides the Dharma to a world without it, and achieved awakening without a teacher or teachings (Dharma) to help them.
+A Samma-sam-buddha provides the Dharma to a world without it and achieved awakening without a teacher or teachings (Dharma) to help them.

 In Mahayana Buddhism, the “Bodhisattva path” is the ideal for all practitioners to follow.
 By following the Bodhisattva path, they not only help others along the way, but also help themselves develop towards attaining enlightenment.

 But a Bodhisattva is not just a Mahayana concept according to the famous Theravadin Venerable Dr. Walpola Rahula (Bodhisattva Ideal in Buddhism):